Advent II [A] (Dec 8) Sunday Homily: One-page summary

 Introduction: On the one hand, salvation is God’s doing, and we cannot earn His blessings.
 Today’s first reading, from Isaiah, emphasizes that, through his Son, God does all the saving.
 On the other hand, we must cooperate with God because He cannot force his bounty upon us.
 That is why John the Baptist, in today’s Gospel, summons us to play our essential part – leading lives of repentance, conversion and renewal and thus preparing the way for the Lord’s second coming.
 We start this process by preparing for the celebration of Christmas, the Lord’s first coming.
 Many of the kings who succeeded David proved to be increasingly unfaithful, bringing eventual defeat and destruction upon the nation.
 Because of the bad example of their leaders, the Chosen People were wavering in their loyalty to Yahweh.
 The Lord God, through His prophet, Isaiah, in the first reading, tries to dispel their fears and stir up hope among His people by His promise of a new Davidic King (a son of Jesse), who will establish peace and a glorious Kingdom of justice on earth.
 His kingdom will be a return to the time of peace before sin entered the world.
 In today’s Responsorial Psalm (Ps 72), the Psalmist pictures this King, the Messiah, as one who will show compassion to the poor, the lowly, and the afflicted.
 In the second reading, Paul is praying for the Jewish Christians of Rome and instructing them to draw endurance and encouragement from the Old Testament books.
 They are to live in harmony with Gentile Christians, accepting them as equals — brothers and sisters — while they wait for the second coming of Jesus.
 In today’s Gospel, John the Baptizer urges the Pharisees and Sadducees to give evidence that they mean to reform their lives so as to recognize and accept the promised Messiah.
 He challenges them to repentance, conversion and renewal.
 He tells the common people, who are filled with expectation that the Messiah will come soon, to act with justice and charity, letting their lives reflect the transformation that will occur when the Messiah enters their lives.
 In the same way, as we prepare to welcome Christ at Christmas, John advises us to “prepare the way of the Lord.”

 First reading: Is 10: 1-11 explained: The First Reading, taken from the Book of the Prophet Isaiah, is a Messianic prophesy.
-Explaining how God will respond to the sincere conversion of His people, Isaiah’s prophecy reports three oracles concerning a future king.
-The first two oracles (Isaiah 7:10-17, 9:1-6), were probably delivered to King Ahaz.
-This prophecy may have had an initial fulfillment in the days after it was first given, in Isaiah’s time.
-If so then, like many prophecies, it has another, greater fulfillment, which is in the Messiah.
-Today’s reading gives the third oracle as a prediction of the first coming of Jesus, the Messiah.
-Isaiah prophesies that the Spirit of God with His sevenfold gifts — wisdom, understanding, counsel, fortitude, knowledge, piety, and fear of the Lord — will appear in the promised Messiah.
-God Who called Abraham will fulfill His word by sending to them a king who will rule with wisdom and justice and will have the true spirit of the Lord.
+It is the third oracle of Isiah given as a prediction of the first coming of Jesus, the Messiah.
+The prophet Isaiah prophecies how God would raise up a Messianic King centuries after King David’s throne had been overthrown and vacant for centuries because David’s successors were not loyal to their God.
+“Behold a virgin will conceive and bear a son and shall call him, Emmanuel, for God is with us.”
+Through this oracle of Isiah, God promises that he would raise up a new king from the stump of Jesse, the father of King David (Isaiah 11:1).
+This prophecy was only partly verified in some later kings, but fully verified only in Jesus the true Messiah.
+According to Isaiah’s prophecy this future messianic king would rule forever because the Spirit of God would rest upon him and remain with him (Isaiah 11:2) and he would be equipped with the sevenfold gifts of the Spirit of God– wisdom, understanding, counsel, fortitude, knowledge, piety, and fear of the Lord (Isaiah 11:2.)
+Isiah foresees that this king would establish the kingdom of God, not by force of human will and military power, but by offering his life as the atoning sacrifice for the sin of the world.
+Through his death on the cross, Jesus, the true Messianic King, would defeat Satan, overcome death, win pardon and reconciliation for sinners, make us citizens of heaven and adopted children of God.
 The reading also portrays this Messianic Kingdom as a return to the perfect harmony of Paradise.
 The Spirit will enable men to create a world in which “the wolf shall be the guest of the lamb, and a leopard shall lie down with the young goat.”
 These prophecies are fulfilled, in an anticipatory way, with the first advent of the Messiah and the spread of the Christian Faith, and they will be definitively fulfilled with the Second Advent and the appearance of the eternal order.
+Our Messianic King Jesus wants us to live in joyful hope and confident expectation that he will come again to fully establish his Kingdom of righteousness and peace.
 The message for us is that, if we allow the Spirit of God to work in our lives, we will be able to live in peace and harmony even with those who threaten and disturb our lives.
 There can be no true love of neighbor or true respect for his rights where there is no love for God.
 Hence, we must strive to give God his rightful place in our daily lives and to follow the path that leads to justice and peace on earth.

 Second reading: Rom 15:4-9 explained: In the Second Reading, St. Paul, in his Letter to the Romans, calls for reconciliation among the different factions in that community.
 Paul reminds his Roman readers that those who wait together for the many comings of our God should ignore their differences and sustain one another in mutual support and acceptance.
 Perhaps this reading is in the Lectionary today because it recommends patience, and this is the season of patient waiting for the Lord to come.
 It also contains a very seasonal statement about why the Lord came: to fulfill God’s promise to the Jews and to extend mercy to the Gentiles.
 Paul reminds the newly converted Roman Christians, many of whom are Jews, that the Sacred Scriptures of the Old Testament are still a source of instruction, encouragement, and hope.
 The sacred Scriptures are useless unless they are employed to control the Christian’s relations with others (Rom 15:4-9).
 Hence, Paul advises the Judeo-Christians and Gentile Christians of Rome to “live in harmony with one another according to the Spirit of Christ Jesus,” by being less judgmental and more understanding and benevolent.
 Paul also reminds the Romans that Jesus came to fulfill God’s promise to the Jews and to extend mercy to the Gentiles.
 Hence, he encourages the Roman Christians to “accept one another” as Jesus Christ has accepted them.
 This reading reminds us to wait patiently for the coming of the Lord during this Advent season and shows us how to live as we do so.